 Park Forest supports programs for residential, commercial, and industrial energy efficiency.
 Consumer savings reduced Green House Gas emissions and increased economic/job development would be the result of increased funding of programs promoting more efficient energy use.

 Adaptation Planning (State/Federal)

 The effects of climate change can be witnessed all throughout Illinois.
-Extreme storms are happening more frequently and the devastation caused by them are extremely harmful to residents and have a negative economic impact to the region/state/country.
-The Village of Park Forest supports increased funding for programs including: green storm water management, green infrastructure, Smart Grid and formal adaptation planning so that communities are more resilient to the effects of climate change.
+Extreme storms are happening more frequently, and the devastation caused by them is extremely harmful to residents and have a negative economic impact on the region/state/country.
+The Village of Park Forest supports increased funding for programs including green stormwater management, green infrastructure, Smart Grid, and formal adaptation planning so that communities are more resilient to the effects of climate change.

 Local Food Production (State/Federal)

-Barriers should be eliminated at the regional/state/federal level for small scale gardens/farms to grow food for local consumption as well as additional funding made available to support the growth of local food production.
+Barriers should be eliminated at the regional/state/federal level for small-scale gardens/farms to grow food for local consumption, as additional funding is made available to support the growth of local food production.

 Public Transportation (Federal)

-As part of its ongoing efforts to promote long-term sustainability, the Village of Park Forest supports legislation to provide financial incentives to collaborative efforts among local units of government that create public transportation systems to serve local residents.
-The Village also seeks increases in 1) the numbers of bus routes; 2) the operating hours of buses; and/or 3) dial-a-ride options that are available to the public, especially the working public.
+As part of its ongoing efforts to promote long-term sustainability, the Village of Park Forest supports legislation to provide financial incentives for collaborative efforts among local units of government that create public transportation systems to serve local residents.
+The Village also seeks increases in 1) the number of bus routes; 2) the operating hours of buses; and/or 3) dial-a-ride options available to the public, especially the working public.

 South Suburban Airport (State)

 The Village of Park Forest supports the Illinois Department of Transportation’s expedited development of the South Suburban Airport.